shahian/18-Key-Design-Patterns/README.md

 The intrinsic state represents the shared, immutable data that can be shared among multiple objects.
 On the other hand, the extrinsic state represents the context-specific, variable data that is unique to each object.
 By separating these states, the Flyweight pattern allows multiple objects to share the intrinsic state, while storing the extrinsic state separately.

+The Flyweight pattern focuses on optimizing the memory usage by reusing existing objects instead of creating new ones.
+This is achieved by introducing a Flyweight factory that manages a pool of shared flyweight objects.
+When a client requests a flyweight object, the factory either returns an existing object from the pool or creates a new one if it doesn't exist.

 ***